echicken/GIFFeed/README.md

 );
 ```

+The argument-object is optional, as are all of its properties.
+The defaults are shown above.

 #####Methods:

 * *load()* - Loads a feed of 'limit' posts from 'feedURL', fires off a GIF event for each *new* GIF that is encountered in the feed.